Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

-In this work we have theoretically studied the correlated insulators and density wave states at different integer and fractional fillings of the flat bands based on extended unrestricted HF calculations with screening effects treated by cRPA method.
+To summarize, in this work we have theoretically studied the correlated insulators and density wave states at various integer and fractional fillings of the flat bands based on extended unrestricted HF calculations with screening effects treated by cRPA method.
 We have explained the nature of the recently observed density wave states and symmetry-breaking Chern insulator states at $\nu=1, 3$, $7/2$, and $8/3$ fillings.
-We also find that most of the CI and DW states exhibit substantial valley polarizations, which would contribute to giant nonlinear optical responses.
-We have identified the symmetry-allowed nonlinear optical conductivity components in different types of ordered states, and calculated the nonlinear optical responses with different order parameters.
-Our results indicate the nonlinear optical response may serve as a unique probe to distinguish different types of correlated states observed in magic-angle TBG.
+We also find that most of the CI and DW states exhibit substantial valley polarizations, which would contribute to giant nonlinear optical response.
+We have identified the symmetry-allowed nonlinear optical conductivity components in different types of ordered states.
+Our results indicate that nonlinear optical response may serve as a promising probe to distinguish different types of correlated states observed in magic-angle TBG, which would stimulate further experimental and theoretical studies on the nonlinear optical properties of moir\'e 2D systems.

-\paragraph{Acknowledgements. \textemdash} This work is supported by the National Key R \& D program of China (grant no. 2020YFA0309601), the National Science Foundation of China (grant no. 12174257), and the start-up grant of ShanghaiTech University.
-We would like to thank Prof. Xi Dai and Prof. Jian Kang for valuable discussions.
+\acknowledgements \paragraph{Acknowledgements. \textemdash} This work is supported by the National Key R \& D program of China (grant no. 2020YFA0309601), the National Science Foundation of China (grant no. 12174257), and the start-up grant of ShanghaiTech University.
+We would like to thank P Xi Dai, Jian Kang, John A. McGuire, and Chengjiang Du for valuable discussions.
+We thank the HPC platform of ShanghaiTech University for providing the computational resource. \textit{Note added}: We are aware of a few related works posted on arXiv during the submission of our work: in Ref.~\onlinecite{wagner-tbg-iks}, the authors have extensively studied the incommensurate Kekul\'e state at non-integer fillings of TBG; in Refs. \onlinecite{Bernevig-TBG-STM-arxiv21,Zaletel-TBG-STM-arxiv21}, two theory groups independently proposed to distinguish the different correlated states in magic-angle TBG using scanning tunnelling microscopy.

 \widetext

 The Bistritzer-Macdonald continuum model is adopted to describe the low-energy physics of twisted bilayer graphene around the magic angle:

 where $v_F$ represents the Fermi velocity, $\hat{\mathbf{k}}=-i\nabla$, and $\mathbf{\sigma}_{\mu}=(\mu\sigma_{x},\sigma_y)$ denote the Pauli matrix in the sublattice space.
 Our Hamiltonian is expanded near the Dirac point $\mathbf{K}^{\mu}_{l}$ ($l=1,2$), with $\mu=\mp$ standing for the $K/K'$ valley.
 The $\mathbf{U}_{\mu}(\mathbf{r})$ matrix refers to the interlayer coupling which introduces a smooth moir\'e potential,